oneminch/Notes/FOMO/Nuxt.js.md

 - Extensible using its module system

 > [!info]
-> Thanks to Nitro (the server engine that powers Nuxt 3), rendering can be done across different runtimes including the edge / workers.
+> Because of the server engine that powers Nuxt 3 (Nitro), rendering can be done across different runtimes including the edge / workers.

 ## CLI Snippets